 Group structure (40)

 Institutions shall provide detailed information on subsidiaries, joint ventures and associates as of the reporting date.
 All subsidiaries regardless the activity they perform shall be reported.
+Securities classified as “Financial assets held for trading”, “Financial assets designated at fair value through profit or loss”, “Available-for-sale financial assets” and Treasury shares, that is to say, own shares of reporting institution owned by it, shall be excluded from the scope of this template.

 Group structure: “entity-by-entity” (40.1)